AventusDAO/avn-gateway-api/README.md

   "result": "8f7f76c8-a06e-11ec-b909-0242ac120002"
 }
 ```

+### proxyMintEthereumBatchNft
+Trigger the AvN confirmation of a batch NFT sale operation that has previously occurred on Ethereum

+_Request, headers and example is similar to `proxyConfirmTokenLift`_

+### proxyTransferEthereumNft
+Trigger the AvN confirmation of a single NFT sale operation that has previously occurred on Ethereum

+_Request, headers and example is similar to `proxyConfirmTokenLift`_

+### proxyCancelEthereumNftSale
+Trigger the AvN confirmation of an Ethereum single NFT listing cancelation operation that has previously occurred on Ethereum

+_Request, headers and example is similar to `proxyConfirmTokenLift`_

+### proxyEndEthereumBatchSale
+Trigger the AvN confirmation of an Ethereum batch NFT ending operation that has previously occurred on Ethereum

+_Request, headers and example is similar to `proxyConfirmTokenLift`_

 #### proxyTokenLower
 Triggers a "lower" of an amount of ETH (0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE) or any available ERC20 or ERC777 token, deducting the amount from the user's AvN account.\